 Research In View is an institution-wide data management system that provides Ohio State University users with the ability to record and collect teaching, research, and service accomplishments.
 From this data, individual user reports such as a CV, Dossier Report, or Annual Review can be created.
 The Dossier Report produced from Research in View will automatically follow the Office of Academic Affairs guidelines.
 The Office of Academic Affairs offers this tutorial for using Research in View.
-The Office of the Chief Information Officer also provides Research in View training sessions.
+The Office of the Distance Education and eLearning also provides Research in View workshops.